LazoCoder/Pokemon-Terminal/README.md

 ## npm

+Obviously requires to have [Node.js](https://nodejs.org/) installed.

 You can install in any (npm-supported) OS using `npm install --global pokemon-terminal`.
 That's it, you're done!

 Make sure you also have Python installed, `npm` won't automagically do that for you.

 ## Distutils

+This doesn't works on Microsoft Store installations of Python.

 You can clone or [download](https://github.com/LazoCoder/Pokemon-Terminal/archive/master.zip) this repo, and run `python3 setup.py install` at the root of the repo.

 If you want a system-wide install, run the command as superuser or administrator.

 If you want a per-user install, append the `--user` flag.
+Look at the pip directives to add a per-user install to your `PATH`.

 # Usage